ihmeuw/ihme-python-course/README.md

 [Anaconda](https://www.continuum.io/anaconda-overview) to setup consistent Python development environments.

-Please follow the installation instructions below to make sure you have a working Python environment prior to the beginning of the course.
+Please follow the installation instructions for Docker and Anaconda below to make sure you have a working Python environment prior to the beginning of the course.

 Clone this repo
 ---------------